errors4s/errors4s-core/README.md

 ## Core ##

 The core module defines a new type `Error`.
-It extends `RuntimeException` (and thus [[java.lang.Throwable]]), but provides stronger constraints on the required information.
+It extends `RuntimeException` (and thus `Throwable`), but provides stronger constraints on the required information.
 It is an open `trait` so new domain specific error types are free to extend it (as is the common idiom with `RuntimeException`).
 The fundamental member of `Error` is `primaryErrorMessage`, a [refined][refined] `NonEmptyString`.
 For example, the following code will not compile.

 ```scala
 import eu.timepit.refined.types.all._